WilliamMarti/CCNA/CCNA/LAN WAN Design/WAN Architectures.md

 | T3  | E3  | 44.736 Mbps |
 Leased Lines have a higher cost, install time, and slower speeds vs Ethernet

+**MPLS** - Multi-Protocol Label Switching

+Similar to Internet, service provider MPLS networks are sshared infrastructure because many customer Enterprises connect and share the same infrastructure

+Label Switch in the name of MPLS allows VPNs to be created over the MPLS infrastructure through the use of labels

+Label separate the traffic of customers

+CE Router = Customer Edge
+PE Router = Provider Edge
+P Router = Provider Core